Iron Deficiency Anemia

 How is iron deficiency anemia diagnosed?

-If you are having symptoms, your provider will order blood tests to check a complete blood count (CBC).
-Tests may be ordered to also measure your:
+If you are having symptoms, your provider will order blood tests to check your complete blood count (CBC).
+You may also have tests done to measure your:

 • Ferritin.